branvu/dbzCode18/README.md

  * Added support for Legacy Matrix 9.6V motor/servo controller.
  * Cleaned up build.gradle file.
  * Minor UI and bug fixes for driver station and robot controller apps.
- * Throws error if Ultrasonic sensor (NXT) is not configured for legacy module port 4 or 5.
+ * Throws error if Ultrasonic colorSensor (NXT) is not configured for legacy module port 4 or 5.

 T. Eng
 October 6, 2015